microsoft/automatic-graph-layout/README.md

 [![Build Status](https://dev.azure.com/MSAGL/MSAGLBuild/_apis/build/status/microsoft.automatic-graph-layout?branchName=master)](https://dev.azure.com/MSAGL/MSAGLBuild/_build/latest?definitionId=1&branchName=master)

 ## Producing a release
-The release containing the binaries of agl.exe can be created automatically by a github action of ".github\workflows\dotnet.yaml'.
+A release containing the binaries of agl.exe can be created automatically by a github action of ".github\workflows\dotnet.yaml'.
 To invoke the action do the following.